cblegare/pymenu/CONTRIBUTING.rst

 If you are reporting a bug, please include:

 * Your operating system name and version.
-* Any details about the build an version of `dmenu` that you use.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.